pingcap/docs-cn/ticdc/ticdc-avro-protocol.md

 Avro is a data exchange format protocol defined by [Apache Avro™](https://avro.apache.org/) and chosen by [Confluent Platform](https://docs.confluent.io/platform/current/platform.html) as the default data exchange format.
 This document describes the implementation of the Avro data format in TiCDC, including TiDB extension fields, definition of the Avro data format, and the interaction between Avro and [Confluent Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html).

+> **Warning:**
+>
+> When the [Old Value feature](/ticdc/ticdc-manage-changefeed.md#output-the-historical-value-of-a-row-changed-event) is enabled (`enable-old-value = true`), the Avro data format cannot output the old value of change events.
+>
+> For more information, see [What changes occur to the change event format when TiCDC enables the Old Value feature?](/ticdc/ticdc-faq.md#what-changes-occur-to-the-change-event-format-when-ticdc-enables-the-old-value-feature).

 ## Use Avro

 When using Message Queue (MQ) as a downstream sink, you can specify Avro in `sink-uri`.
 TiCDC captures TiDB DML events, creates Avro messages from these events, and sends the messages downstream.
 When Avro detects a schema change, it registers the latest schema with Schema Registry.